Keeping communities together becomes more important than ever at times like these.

 The Federal Government has also launched a Coronavirus Australia app and WhatsApp feature.
 Coronavirus Australia is available from the Apple App Store and on Google Play and was launched alongside the Government's new WhatsApp feature.

 Covid-19 Daily Update from the Victorian Government Department of Health & Human Services

 City of Port Phillip Covid-19 News, Updates & Vaccination Program

 Useful information for surviving

-Starting on 30 March the Australian Government is expanding Medicare-subsidised telehealth services, so you may be able to have a consultation with your health care provider via phone.
+Starting on 30 March 2020 the Australian Government expanded Medicare-subsidised telehealth services, so you may be able to have a consultation with your health care provider via phone.
 You can read the Federal government statement here and read an ABC news update about this expanded service here

 How to wash your hands (with Brahms) click here.